MeToo movement in South Korea: Others

-Religious field
+Religion

-Catholic
+Catholicism

 At dawn on February 15, Kim Min-kyung (Sophia), a Catholic believer, sent to the KBS special reporting team the fact that she was nearly sexually assaulted several times by a priest in South Sudan during her missionary work in South Sudan in 2011 with Father Han Man-sam of the Catholic Diocese of Suwon and the Priests of Justice, and was revealed on the 23rd.
 The Suwon Diocese suspended priest Han Man-sam's execution of the church, and Archbishop Kim Hee-joong, the chairman of the Catholic Bishops' Conference of Korea, made a public apology.

 In 2016, the choir conductor of Myeong-dong Cathedral was protested for sexually disparaging remarks such as, "These days, bar women are more elegant than ordinary women," but the speaker remained the same and the female members who raised the issue had to leave the choir without any action.
 After being forgotten about the article, it began to draw attention again when the MeToo movement came out in 2018.

 In the early 2000s, it was revealed that Father John, a baptist of the Daejeon Diocese who served as a teacher at the Catholic Mission School, sexually harassed a minor student.
 Father Jang In-guk served as principal of Nonsan Daegun High School and Daechul Middle School, and recently served as president of Daejeon Catholic Peace Broadcasting Corporation before being suspended after MeToo accusation.
-After a quick fact-finding mission, the Daejeon Diocese issued an apology in the name of Bishop Yu Heung-sik Lazaro on March 6.
+In a swift response after a quick fact-finding mission, the Daejon Diocese responded with a formal apology through Bishop Yu Heung-sik Lazaro.
+This case, along with others, underscored the urgent need for institutional reform.